rebelinux/Diagrammer.Core/Docs/dev-guide/examples/example13.md

 ---
 comments: true
 ---

-** This time, we'll demonstrate the use of the Signature (Add-DiaHtmlSignatureTable) feature (Part of Diagrammer.Core module). **
+This time, we'll demonstrate the use of the Signature feature (Part of Diagrammer.Core module)

-This is a simple example demonstrating how to create a 3-tier web application diagram using the PSGraph module, without using any object icons.
+To include a signature table as a footer in the diagram, use the `Add-DiaHtmlSignatureTable` cmdlet.
+This cmdlet generates a signature table, which you assign to a variable (e.g., `$Signature`).
+You then set this variable as the label of a dedicated SubGraph.
+By configuring the SubGraph's style to be invisible and positioning its label at the bottom, the signature table appears as a custom footer in the final diagram output.

 ```powershell title="PowerShell: param block"
 [CmdletBinding()]